Data-driven decision-making critical to Africa’s development – Johnson Sirleaf

-Former President of Liberia and former ECOWAS Chair, Ellen Johnson Sirleaf has urged African countries to prioritise the use of data in its policy-making as she says it is critical to Africa’s development.
+Former President of Liberia and Former ECOWAS Chair, Ellen Johnson Sirleaf has urged African countries to prioritize the use of data in its policy making as she says it is critical to Africa’s development.

 “In Africa, the need for timely data has become increasingly important in recent years.
-With the continent experiencing significant economic growth and development, data has become an essential tool for policymakers and development practitioners seeking to track progress, identify areas for intervention, and make informed decisions that can impact the lives of millions of people,” she emphasised while speaking as a keynote speaker at the planning meeting of the 10th round of Afrobarometer surveys in Ada, Ghana.
+With the continent experiencing significant economic growth and development, data has become an essential tool for policymakers and development practitioners seeking to track progress, identify areas for intervention, and make informed decisions that can impact the lives of millions of people.” she emphasized while speaking as a keynote speaker at the planning meeting of the 10th round of Afrometer surveys in Ada, Ghana.

 “So, what can be done to ensure that timely data becomes a reality in Africa?” she queried

 “Firstly, greater investment in data infrastructure and capacity building must be made.
-This includes building the technical and human capacity to collect, manage, and analyse data and investing in essential tools and technologies.
+This includes building the technical and human capacity to collect, manage, and analyze data and investing in essential tools and technologies.

 Secondly, there needs to be a greater emphasis on data-driven decision-making.
 Policymakers and practitioners need to be trained in the use of data, and there needs to be a greater emphasis on evidence-based policymaking.
 This can be achieved through the development of data-driven decision-making frameworks, as well as through the establishment of partnerships between governments, academia, and civil society.